in the UK. The Times and Sunday Times Good University Guide 2024.

 If you who wish to study Chemical Engineering, but do not have the traditional qualifications for direct entry to the BEng/MEng programmes, a Foundation Year may be an alternative option.

-Chemical Engineering at the University of Birmingham offers a modular programme of study which normally leads to the award of a Bachelor of Engineering (BEng) in three years or a Masters of Engineering (MEng) in four years.
-The MEng degree is an 'extended' course to enable those who have demonstrated ability and wish to do so, to pursue advanced topics and to widen their chemical engineering knowledge further.
+You will follow a modular programme of study which typically leads to the award of a Bachelor of Engineering (BEng) completed in three years, or a Masters of Engineering (MEng) in four years.
+The MEng degree is an 'extended' course for those who wish to pursue advanced topics and to widen their chemical engineering knowledge further.

-Industrial relevance is of prime importance to Chemical Engineers and we offer students taking MEng programme H802 the opportunity to spend a year in industry.
-This experience, together with skills in numeracy, problem solving, team work, communication and information technology, will particularly equip graduates for successful careers within any industry.
+Industrial relevance is of prime importance to Chemical Engineers and we offer students taking BEng /MEng Chemical Engineering with Industrial Experience the opportunity to spend a year in industry.
+This experience, together with skills in numeracy, problem solving, team work, communication and information technology, will equip graduates for successful careers within any industry.

 Collaborative Teaching Laboratory

-Collaborative Teaching Laboratory (CTL), planned to open in 2018, will become a hub for science & engineering teaching, with multifunctional labs suitable for subject-specific and cross-disciplinary teaching and team working.
+The Collaborative Teaching Laboratory (CTL) is a hub for science and engineering teaching, with multifunctional labs suitable for subject-specific and cross-disciplinary learning and team-working.